Stephen Silas: Dallas Mavericks (2018–2020)

-Houston Rockets (2020–present)
+Houston Rockets (2020–2023)

 On October 30, 2020, Silas was named the head coach for the Houston Rockets, this marked Silas first time getting the job of a head coach.
-Silas and the Rockets started out the 2020–21 season with a 11–10 record, but when Rockets forward Christian Wood injured his right knee in a win against the Memphis Grizzlies on February 4, 2021, Silas and his Rockets started to struggle, going on a 20 game losing streak.
+At the time, the team had Russell Westbrook and James Harden on the roster, and it was a very exciting position for Silas to take.
+However, Westbrook got traded to the Washington Wizards on December 2, 2020, after requesting a trade.
+Just a month later, the team traded Harden to the Brooklyn Nets.
+Silas and the Rockets started out the 2020–21 season with a 11–10 record, but when Rockets forward Christian Wood injured his right knee in a win against the Memphis Grizzlies on February 4, 2021, Silas and his Rockets started to struggle, going on a 20-game losing streak.
 Unfortunately for Silas and the Rockets, in his first season, they had to play a league-record 30 players due to various injuries and trades, even playing with only seven or eight players for some games near the end of the season, and they finished with a league-worst 17–55 record.
 In the following 2021–22 season, Silas and the Rockets were once again at the bottom of the Western Conference, finishing with a 20–62 record.
+In the 2022–23 season, the Rockets finished with a 22–60 record, second-worst in the Western Conference.
+On April 10, 2023, it was announced that the Rockets released Silas after they chose not to pick up his fourth year option.
+Silas finished his tenure as the Rockets coach with a 59–177 record (.250).
+The stretch he coached the team was the worst three-season stretch in franchise history.
+Silas also holds the worst coaching record in NBA history among those to coach at least 200 NBA games.
+However, this is not surprising, as the owner of the Houston Rockets, Tilman Fertitta, revealed that the team intentionally 'tanked' (attempted to finish in the bottom of the standings) for those 3 seasons in order to acquire higher-quality draft picks while the team was able to rebuild in that manner.

+Detroit Pistons (2023–2024)

+On June 5, 2023, Silas accepted the role of top assistant coach for the Detroit Pistons, working alongside the recently appointed head coach, Monty Williams.

 International coaching

 Internationally, Silas has worked at many camps and clinics across the globe to help promote the game of basketball and the NBA.
 Recently, he served as coach at the Korea Development Camp in Seoul, working in conjunction with the NBA and Korean Basketball League.
 In 2008, he served as a coach at the NBA's Basketball Without Borders camp in Africa, as well as in Beijing during the summer of 2005.
 And in 2004, he represented the NBA Coaches Association at the Dirk Nowitzki Basketball Academy in Berlin, Germany.
+In October 2024, it was announced that Stephen Silas would serve as head coach of Team USA for the final two windows of FIBA AmeriCup Qualifiers.